Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 The View-Change protocol has been implemented in the dir *PBFT_v2*, which is a demo on Android emulators as well.

-To redir ports for emulators connection, a script code *tel_redir.py* has been upload so that you needn't start telnet session manually.
+To interconnecting emulator instances, a script code *tel_redir.py* has been upload to redirect ports, so that you needn't start telnet session manually anymore.

 Thank you!